Missouri State University,

 Board Member, 1996-2004

-Early in her career Suzanne was part of the national trial team that represented the makers of a biologic medicine designed to treat hemophilia through which thousands of hemophilia patients contracted HIV.
+Suzanne has extensive experience in pharmaceutical litigation.
+Early in her career, she was part of the national trial team that represented the makers of a biologic medicine designed to treat hemophilia through which thousands of hemophilia patients contracted HIV.
 Suzanne assisted in crafting a litigation strategy that led to its successful resolution.
-She has also served on the national trial team for pharmaceutical cases involving a diabetes medication that was alleged to have caused bladder cancer.
+She has also served on the national trial team for pharmaceutical cases involving a diabetes medication that was alleged to have caused bladder cancer and worked on a team representing a manufacturer of hip implants.
+Currently, Suzanne serves on the national trial team for transvaginal mesh implant cases remanded from an MDL and is also representing a pharmacy in opioids litigation.

 Representing a national retailer in opioid litigation proceedings.

 Led affirmative discovery on environmental claims relating to a release from a gasoline pipeline; worked to marshal evidence related to exposure and medical causation for over 90 plaintiffs.
-Took deposition of lead plaintiff, resulting in voluntary dismissal of the case.

 Primary responsibility for developing evidence and briefing opposition to a class certification motion related to horsepower labeling on power equipment, leading to a nominal settlement on class actions claims in St. Clair County, Illinois.